Spotting While Breastfeeding - Normal or Not?

 Is it normal to have two periods in a month after pregnancy?

 There is usually a considerable period of time between postpartum bleeding and a woman's first period.
 Postpartum bleeding is normal and can last a few weeks after giving birth.

 An irregular cycle is to be expected, with your period coming sooner or later or not coming at all.
 Still, if you are having random spotting of more than one period per cycle or constant spotting while breastfeeding, you need to see your doctor about it.

 Is Cramping During a Period Worse When Breastfeeding?

 Some mothers complain about the extra tenderness of the breasts and nipples during a period while breastfeeding, especially while the baby is feeding.

-As mentioned above, during the first couple of weeks spotting and nausea are frequently complained about, this is oftentimes due to the hormone Oxytocin which is responsible for the flow of milk "let down."
-When this hormone is released into your system, it can cause headaches, thirst, nausea and uterine cramping.
+As mentioned above, spotting and nausea are frequently complained about during the first couple of weeks.
+This is often due to the hormone Oxytocin, which is responsible for the milk flow (let down).
+When this hormone is released into your system, it can cause headaches, thirst, nausea, and uterine cramping.
 Oxytocin causes the uterus to contract, helping it to return to its original size; this contraction, in turn, could also cause spotting during the first few weeks after childbirth.

 These symptoms will usually subside once your period has normalized.